The-Politico/django-kanban-budget/README.md

 # django-kanban-budget

-A Kanban-style project management app to help management development projects in a newsroom.
+A dead simple kanban-style project management application with tiny GitHub and Slack integrations.
+A budget without the budget meeting.

 <img src="preview.png" maxWidth="700" />

 ### Budget?

-In newsroom-speak, "budget" refers to the stories to be published and the space and pages allotted to them in the next day's paper.
-It has nothing to do with $$$.
+In newspaper-speak, "budget" refers to a list of stories to be published in the next day's paper and the space and pages allotted to them.

-### Quickstart
+## Quickstart

 1. Install the app.